ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/the-console/console-tabs/more/users-groups/users.html.markdown

 <td width="19">
 </td>
 <td width="667">
   Where users individual parameters can be set.
-See [User Parameters](/developers/user-guide/product-guide/the-console/console-tabs/more/account-variables/user-parameters/)
+See <a href="/developers/user-guide/product-guide/the-console/console-tabs/more/account-variables/user-parameters/">User Parameters</a>

 </td>
 </tr>